My eighth annual Broadway (and small theater) gift guide below includes links and information on shopping for

 Buy The Collected Plays of Arthur Miller (Library of America)

 This readable book focuses on the structure of successful musicals, going chronologically step by step from the overture to the finale.
-It is written by Jack Viertel, who is both an executive at Jujamcyn Theaters (owners of five Broadway houses) and the artistic director of New York City Center Encores! series that attempts to gain new reputations for old musicals, He knows his musicals, and his is invaluable in its summaries and discussions of specific shows we might not know (or not remember well) but should.
+It is written by Jack Viertel, who recently announced his retirement after years as an executive at Jujamcyn Theaters (owners of five Broadway houses) and the artistic director of New York City Center Encores! series that attempts to gain new reputations for old musicals, He knows his musicals, and his book is invaluable in its summaries and discussions of specific shows we might not know (or not remember well) but should.
 And he includes a final chapter with his recommendations for the best recordings of the 37 musicals he has analyzed, and for 20 more musicals “that can’t be ignored even though they are not quoted in the book.”

 The downside of many of these books is not their size or their price — it’s that anybody who would die to get one of these as gifts may well already own it.